Planning a Trip to Europe: Part 5, Packing Tips & Strategies

-I feel that there has been much (metaphorical) ink spilled on the interweb on the subject of packing.
+I feel that there has been much (metaphorical) ink spilled on the interweb on the subject of packing and packing for Europe.
 I have no desire to rehash ad naseum what everyone else has said, but here’s an outline of how we pack and what has worked for us.
 (While this is in the context of packing for Europe, these are the same packing strategies I use for any trip we take.)
 If you’re looking for tips on how NOT to accidentally pack/wear the same outfit as your sister five straight days in a row on a trip together, well, you won’t find that here…But!
 We have photographic proof that we’ve mastered the art of packing a capsule trip wardrobe!
 Heh.

 We never pack more than a carry-on, and do indeed carry it on with us.
 It cuts down travel time (no waiting for suitcases), our luggage can’t get lost, and it’s much easier to hop on and off trains if you’re traveling light.
 We still have room for (small) souvenirs — candies, jellies, prints, mugs, scarves, etc. If you’re bringing back liquid items, your carry-on can be checked on your return trip.
 Alternately, some people find traveling with one large suitcase for the whole family to be easier (and use color-coded packing cubes).
 Regardless of how you parcel it out, don’t pack more than you can easily maneuver.
 Anything very important also gets packed on my person, not in my luggage.

 I pack a week’s worth of clothing and plan on doing laundry.
 I also coordinate my separates to get maximum mileage out of outfits, and have outfit flexibility with weather and what’s clean!
+It makes packing for Europe much easier.
 My base color is always blue, for example, and I’ll pack 5 tops and 3-4 bottoms, and make sure all the tops can go with all the bottoms and everything blends with blue.
 Having a colored pair of pants expands your wardrobe exponentially; for example, my 5 tops will all go with jeans (5 outfits), but then if I pack brown/pink pants/white pants that also match all those tops, suddenly I have 10 outfits.
 I can work with 10 outfits for two weeks!
 (The graphic here also illustrates the concept nicely.)

 I’ve found that packing my favorite clothes (ones that I know I’m comfortable in) and are easy to wash and go (no ironing, please and thank you) are the best.
 Accessories are super small and another great way to mix it up.
 (But I usually keep those to a minimum too…) Nothing gets packed that isn’t part of a plan/outfit.
 Packing for “just in case” guarantees a large suitcase.
 Would not having “it” ruin the trip?
 Didn’t think so.
 Except extra socks and underwear, because that’s always a good idea.
 Honestly, my packing regrets have always related to packing too much, rather than not enough.
 Always bring a sweater, even in summer.
 If your trip spans two climates, I am of the opinion that dresses are unsung heroes of packing/layering: by themselves they’re cool and comfortable, with a sweater and tights you’re pretty warm.